tippi-fifestarr/jammer-relay/README.md

 - Add the robot’s name, description, and picture to your teams folder.
 - Submit a pull request (PR)

-Wildcard: Once you have completed your task with the softwareengineer, place the robot on the stage chair.
+Wildcard: Once you have completed your task with the software engineer, place the robot on the stage chair.